phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Does sim-config.js refer to any dependencies that are not used by the sim?
 - [ ] Is the LICENSE file correct?
 (GPL v3 for sims, MIT for common code)
 - [ ] Does .gitignore match the one in simula-rasa?
-- [ ] Are the credits in sim-main.js correct?
+- [ ] Does a GitHub issue exist for tracking credits, to ensure that they are correct before publication?
 - [ ] Are there git repository branches that are no longer used and should be pruned?

 **Coding conventions**